jechepenuk/kmeans-clustering/README.md

 #### Part 4: K-Means Solution (kmeans.asm)

+This code inclues 10 hardcoded data points and asks for two initial centroid points.
+The code runs parts 1-3 until the centroid pair calculated is exactly the same to previous centroid calculation, indicating no further change in the clusters.
+The program outputs the final clustering of the data points.

 ## Running

 These separate programs were designed to be run on QTSpim.
 Simply clone or download the zip, run each file in QTSpim and follow the instructions for user input.

 Optionally, you may edit any file with hardcoded inputs (comparison.asm, centroid.asm, kmeans.asm) to include your own data points to test.
+This code was designed for a maximum of 10 data points.

 ## Report